inneslabs/logd/readme.md

 ## GET /info

 # UDP
+## I'd tell you a joke about UDP, but you might not get it...
 Logd is built on Protobuf.
-Messages are serialised using the `msg.Msg` type generated from the Protobuf definition.

 ## Logger
 The simplest way to write logs is using the `log` package.